ResearchComputing/Documentation/docs/storage/petalibrary/allocation_types.md

 count is limited, triple parity is used for data protection rather than double parity, and a different compression algorithm is used.
 In summary, all archive allocations offer the following features:

- - interactive (NFS) access from RC login nodes
+ - interactive (NFS) access from login nodes
  - accessible using Globus/rsync/sftp via the data transfer node (DTN) hosts
  - 10,000 object (file/directory) per terabyte limit
  - triple parity (up to three simultaneous disk failures will not cause data loss)